squid-cache/squid-cache.github.io/SquidFaq/SecurityPitfalls.rst

 '''Notes:'''

  (!)
-They should be left as the top access control lines in any standard forward-proxy configuration.
+They should be left as the '''top''' access control lines in any standard forward-proxy configuration.

  {i} Only Reverse-Proxy configurations need to go above them.